 You don’t have to top the dip with mozzarella if you’re a spinach and artichoke purist, but I think everything is better with a little mozzarella on top.

-I used frozen artichoke hearts that come in a 12-ounce bag from Trader Joe’s.
+For this hot spinach artichoke dip, I used frozen artichoke hearts that come in a 12-ounce bag from Trader Joe’s.
 I used half the bag, about 1 1/2 cups.
 Let them thaw, roughly chop them, and you’re ready.
 I make sure not to over-mince because I like the chunkier texture.

 If you don’t have a TJ’s, check your grocer’s freezer case for frozen artichoke hearts because they’re so versatile.
 I eat steamed artichokes almost every day as a salad add-in.
 So good and so much healthier than oil-packed artichokes that are lead balloons with fat, calories, and sodium.
 However, if you want to use oil-packed artichokes here, go for it.
 Use the whole jar, oil and all.
 The dip will be extra luxurious.

 I used frozen spinach.
 Recipes like this are made for frozen spinach.
 I wouldn’t even attempt to mince fresh.

 You can use lite cream cheese and mayo to save some calories and fat so that you can eat more dip, of course.

 There’s a bit of cayenne pepper in the dip and it doesn’t make it hot or spicy.
 It makes it not bland.
 Between 2 cups mayo, 8 ounces cream cheese, and 3 cups mozzarella cheese, it needs something to give it some shazzam.
 I didn’t add any salt because the aforementioned ingredients are all plenty salty.

 To make this easy spinach artichoke dip, you’ll first need to stir together the cream cheese and mayonnaise.
 Then, stir in 1 cup of shredded mozzarella, followed by the remaining ingredients.